shoebox639/etsy-searcher/readme.md

 - routing.js - handles on page route changes
 - url.js - convenience methods for dealing with urls
 - shoebox.js - entry file for my utility function

-## Testing
-This was a fairly small project and I felt that testing was not necessary.